What is a garden leave ?

 Limited duties: Employees may be prohibited from engaging in work activities that could harm the company or provide a competitive advantage to a future employer.

-It's important to note that garden leave differs from other employment-related terms like notice period or non-compete clauses.
-While a notice period involves the employee actively working until their departure date, garden leave provides paid leave away from work, ensuring a smooth transition for both parties.
+It’s important to note that garden leave differs from other employment-related terms like notice period or non-compete clauses.
+While a notice period involves the employee actively working until their departure date, garden leave provides paid leave away from work, ensuring a smooth transition for both parties as outlined in the employee contract.

 Who is typically given garden leave?